-ANTH 1102 Introduction to Anthropology

-An introduction to the origins, evolution, and present-day adaptations of the world's peoples.
-Emphasis on the study of fossils, archaeological remains, and culturally diverse life ways.

-ANTH 1102H Introduction to Anthropology, Honors

-Fundamentals of anthropology, with particular focus on such disciplinary subfields as physical anthropology, archaeology, and cultural anthropology.
-Emphasis is on the employment of the anthropological perspective, and the application of anthropological concepts and models to contemporary issues and problems.

-ANTH 3010 Physical Anthropology

-Prerequisites: ANTH 1102 or permission of instructor.
-The study of the biological origins of the human species.
-An emphasis is placed on human evolution, genetics, primatology, and the interaction between culture and biology.

-ANTH 3020 Culture and Personality

-Prerequisites: ANTH 1102 or permission of instructor.
-A cross-cultural survey of the relationship between culture and personality.
-Attention is directed to the interplay of cultural and social variables in the development of identity.
-Specific foci include mental illness, aggression, altered states of consciousness, and individual adaptation to social change.

-ANTH 3030 Archaeological Techniques

-Prerequisite: ANTH 1102 or permission of instructor.
-An introduction to the theory and techniques of archaeology as well as their practical application.
-Students will participate in fieldwork, including archaeological survey, excavation, and laboratory analysis.

-ANTH 3040 Cultural Anthropology

-Prerequisite: ANTH 1102 or permission of instructor.
-An introduction to the nature of cultural anthropology through a cross-cultural analysis of cultural systems and social organizations.
+ANTH 1102 Introduction to Anthropology 3-0- 3 An introduction to the origins, evolution, and present-day adaptations of the world's peoples.
+Emphasis on the study of fossils, archaeological remains, and culturally diverse lif ANTH 1102H Introduction to Anthropology, Honors 3-0- 3 Fundamentals of anthropology, with particular focus on such disciplinary subfields as physical anthropology, archaeology, and cultural anthropology.
+Emphasis is on the employ yment of the anthropological perspective, and the application of anthropological concepts and d models to contemporary issues and problems.
+ANTH 3010 Physical Anthropology 3-0- 3 Prerequisites: ANTH 1102 or permission of instructor.
+The study of the b origins of the human species.
+An emphasis is placed on human evolution, genetics, p primatology, and the interaction between culture and biology.
+ANTH 3020 Culture and Personality 3-0- 3 Prerequisites: ANTH 1102 or permission of instructor.
+A cross-cultural surve relationship between culture and personality.
+Attention is directed to the inte cultural and social variables in the development of identity.
+Specific foci includ illness, aggression, altered states of consciousness, and individual adaptation to socia ANTH 3030 Archaeological Techniques 2 - 2 - 3 Prerequisite: ANTH 1102 or permission of instructor.
+An introduction to the and techniques of archaeology as well as their practical application.
+Students will pa articipate in fieldwork, including archaeological survey, excavation, and laboratory analysis.
+ANTH 3040 Cultural Anthropology 3-0- 3 Prerequisite: ANTH 1102 or permission of instructor.
+An introduction to the cultural anthropology through a cross-cultural analysis of cultural systems and socia zations.
 Specific theoretical approaches are applied to case materials from cultural systems around the world including those within our society.

-ANTH 3070 Magic, Religion, and Witchcraft

-Prerequisite: ANTH 1102 or permission of instructor.
-A cross-cultural survey of varieties of religious expression.
-Emphasis is placed on ritual, mythic, and symbolic dimensions of religion and the way religion interrelates with other social institutions.

-ANTH 3090 Sub-Saharan Africa

-Also Offered as AFAM 3090.
-Prerequisite: ANTH 1102 or permission of instructor.
-The study of Sub-Saharan Africa from an anthropological perspective, including beliefs, practices, and customs of African societies and how they affect the way people live.
-Examines the geography, climate, history, economics, and religious and social systems of the continent.

-ANTH 3120 Archaeology of Eastern North America

-Prerequisites: ANTH 1102 or permission of instructor.
-A study of cultural development in eastern North America, employing archaeological, ethnohistorical, and historical perspectives.
-The temporal boundaries are the arrival of humans in the region until the nineteenth century.
+ANTH 3070 Magic, Religion, and Witchcraft 3-0-3 Prerequisite: ANTH 1102 or permission of instructor.
+A cross-cultural survey of ies of religious expression.
+Emphasis is placed on ritual, mythic, and symbolic dime nsions of religion and the way religion interrelates with other social institutions.
+202 ANTH 3090 Africa: Inequalitis Past and Present 3-0-3 Also Offered as AFAM 3090.
+Prerequisite: ANTH 1102 or permission of ins The study and problems of social stratification in Africa from pre-colonial to mode Special attention will be paid to both intranational institutions (e.g., kinship, c. lass, and ethnicity) and international political economy.
+3-0- 3 ANTH 3120 Archaeology of Eastern North America Prerequisites: ANTH 1102 or permission of instructor.
+A study of cultural development of the study of the in eastern North America, employing archaeological, ethnohistorical, and historical tives.
+The temporal boundaries are the arrival of humans in the region until the ni neteentn century.
 Native American and Euroamerican culture history will be explored.

-ANTH 3130 Indians of North America

-Prerequisites: ANTH 1102 or permission of instructor.
-A survey of the lifestyles of North American Indians following contact with Europeans.
-Groups from all regions of North America are included, and the course examines native lifestyles at particular points in time.
-Primary emphasis is on environmental adaptation and economy of each group; in addition, social and political organization, religion, material culture, arts, and other aspects of culture are discussed.
+3-0- 3 ANTH 3130 Indians of North America Prerequisites: ANTH 1102 or permission of instructor.
+A survey of the life North American Indians following contact with Europeans.
+Groups from all re North America are included, and the course examines native lifestyles at particular time.
+Primary amphasis is on any representation and economy of each of time.
+Primary emphasis is on environmental adaptation and economy of each g addition, social and political organization, religion, material culture, arts, and other a spects of culture are discussed.